BioinformaticsArchive/ChelomEx/README.md

 Software for the isotope assisted discovery of metal chelating agents from high-resolution LC-MS data ChelomEx is implemented in MatLab R2013b

+Binaries and test data can be downloaded at http://chelomex.sourceforge.net/

 To start the ChelomEx GUI from MatLab type ChelomEx_Menu from the MatLab prompt.

 The program includes the following files: